manoa-menu/manoa-menu.github.io/index.md

 - "I like that you considered mobile and desktop users -- it is usable on multiple devices."
 - "Appreciated how you communicated the use case and value proposition, that there is an information gap when it comes to menu items at Campus Center and itl students/associated language barrier"
 - "I think this site is a great idea and can be used by the many international students here at UHM.
 The execution was well-done."
+- "Good mix of conciseness and a lot of information.
+A lot of UI that supports all of these information and keeping it brief."

 #### Community Feedback Checklist:
 - [x] "Should the main page have a "Menu" button right above Features, since that's the main part of the page, instead of having to find it in the hamburger icon up top?"